Final-Year-Project-Hub/Bato-Ai/README.md

 # Bato-Ai

-This is the AI realted code for the project
+This is the AI related code for the project